grain-lang/grain/stdlib/runtime/unsafe/wasmref.md

 isGrainHeapValue: (ref: WasmRef) => Bool
 ```

-Checks if the provided `WasmRef` represents a grain heap value.
+Checks if the provided `WasmRef` is a Grain heap value.

 Parameters: